-The inner side of zodiac band has an applied paper label вЂњDono Semigratuito del Secolo,вЂќ loosely translated meaning вЂњpartly-free gift of Il Secolo.вЂќ Il Secolo was an Italian newspapernpublished in Milan between 1866 and 1927.
-“Semigratuito” means that the globe was available at a reduced price from the newspaper.
-This indicates that this sphere was a promotional item dating to this period.
+The inner side of zodiac band has an applied paper label “Dono Semigratuito del Secolo,” loosely translated meaning “discounted gift of Il Secolo.”
+Il Secolo was an Italian newspaper published in Milan between 1866 and 1927.
+In other words, the globe was available at a reduced price from the newspaper as a promotional item.
 Its style and materials of manufacture suggest it was made around the turn of the century.

 Molinengo, Alessandro.
 E-mail correspondence to George Glazer Gallery.
 17 September 2009.